 Manufacturers of Paraquat may have covered up the toxicity of their product

 Several different manufacturers of Paraquat now face lawsuits filed on behalf of Parkinson’s sufferers.
 It has been alleged that some manufacturers have known all along about the link between their product and Parkinson’s but have covered up the evidence.
 Allegations have also been made that documents have been obtained showing that Syngenta, the manufacturer of Gramoxone, a brand of Paraquat, could have made its product less dangerous but deliberately failed to do so.
 Syngenta has rejected the claim.

 It is important to talk to an attorney if you suspect that your illness is linked to Paraquat

-No-one should have to suffer the symptoms of Parkinson’s disease, especially if the toxicity of the herbicide could have been reduced or the danger of prolonged use more widely notified.
-If you have develop Parkinson’s and have been a frequent user of one of the brands of Paraquat, or have been living in an area where the herbicide has been frequently used, talk to an experienced attorney at the Diaz Law Firm in Madison MS to discuss your chance of obtaining compensation.
-The Diaz Law Firm can be contacted at 601-607-3456 or toll free at 800-459-2222.
+No one should have to suffer the symptoms of Parkinson’s disease, especially if the toxicity of the herbicide could have been reduced or the danger of prolonged use more widely notified.
+If you have developed Parkinson’s and have been a frequent user of one of the brands of Paraquat, or have been living in an area where the herbicide has been frequently used, talk to an experienced attorney at the Diaz Law Firm in Madison MS to discuss your chance of obtaining compensation.
+Contact the Diaz Law Firm or call us at 601-607-3456 or toll-free at 800-459-2222.